ichont/AIGer/README.md

 and improves its message passing capability, thereby strengthen- ing its expressive power for AIGs.
-Experimental results indicate that AIGer outperforms the current best models in the Signal Probability Prediction (SSP) task, improving MAE and MSE by 18.95% and 44.44%, respectively.
+Experimental results indicate that AIGer outperforms the current best models in the Signal Probability Prediction (SPP) task, improving MAE and MSE by 18.95% and 44.44%, respectively.
 In the Truth Table Distance Prediction (TTDP) task, AIGer achieves improvements of 33.57% and 14.79% in MAE and MSE, respectively, compared to the